 CVE-2026-35546

-Anviz CX2 Lite and CX7 devices are vulnerable to unauthenticated firmware uploads, allowing remote attackers to plant malicious code and obtain a reverse shell.
+Anviz CX2 Lite and CX7 devices are vulnerable to unauthenticated firmware uploads, allowing remote attackers to execute arbitrary code and obtain a reverse shell.

 Executive summary

-A critical vulnerability in Anviz CX2 Lite and CX7 devices allows unauthenticated remote attackers to upload and execute malicious firmware, leading to full system compromise.
+This critical vulnerability in Anviz CX2 Lite and CX7 firmware allows unauthenticated remote attackers to execute arbitrary code, posing a severe risk of full system compromise.

 Vulnerability